cwarden45/DTC_Scripts/Nutrigenomics/README.md

 Also, for the DNA *Food Sensitivity Test+*, most of the markers are risk associations for metabolites commonly checked in blood tests for a routine check-up (which I would imagine would be free to most people with insurance).
 So, if I were a doctor, I would never prescribe the DNA part (I would just check your metabolites).
 It also seems concievable to me that people may more frequently have free genome sequences with programs like [All of US](https://allofus.nih.gov/).

 The blood *Metabolism test* measured 3 metabolites, so I entered them into my [Patients Like Me](https://www.patientslikeme.com/members/818028) profile.
 I had been previously tested for TSH, so I could compare these measurements with an earlier test that was covered through insurance.
-I'm not sure how much it matters (and it is probably about time for my next check-up), but the EverlyWell TSH level was a little higher than 2 of my previous measurements (as well as 1 newer measurement):
+I'm not sure how much it matters (and it is probably about time for my next check-up), but the Everlywell TSH level was a little higher than 2 of my previous measurements (as well as 1 newer measurement):

 ![PatientsLikeMe TSH](PatientsLikeMe_TSH.PNG "PatientsLikeMe TSH")